pythonph/pycon-organizer-manual/logistics.md

 # Logistics

 This task is one of the most challenging tasks in organizing PyCon.
-It involves venue sourcing, selection, and preparation; arrangement of catering for snacks, meals, and drinks; hospitality, reception, and concierge services.
+It involves venue sourcing, selection, and preparation; arrangement of catering for snacks, meals, and drinks.

 ## Responsibilities

+- Responsible for communicating with the venue.
+- Responsible for conference food and communicating with catering
+- Responsible for volunteer briefing
-- Responsible for conference food, volunteer briefing, contributors (sponsors, speakers and volunteers) dinner on Day 1 and footwork
+- Responsible for contributor's dinner (sponsors, speakers and volunteers)
-- Tasks also include all the footwork and communication needed to get things in order for our conference venue and food
+- Responsible for communicating with the catering
+- Footwork and heavy lifting

-### Venue
+## Venue
-- Reservation of venue includes the following:
+Reservation of venue should include the following:
-   - Conference hall for 300pax for Day 1 and Day 2
+- Conference hall for at least 300pax for Day 1 and Day 2
-   - 2-3 Classrooms for Day 2 Workshops
+- At least 2 classrooms for Workshops.
+Coordinate with Program committee on the classroom size that the workshop speakers need.
 - War room for volunteers (a small classroom will do)
 - Sound system, microphone, projector, projector screen, internet connection, electric outlet, extension cords, etc
 - Consider parking spaces (parking spaces at nearby establishments will do)
-   - Signs that help visitors find the conference, classrooms and restrooms

-### Food
+## Food
-- It will be ideal to find a caterer who will take care of everything but if you can't due to budget contraints, packed meals will do.
-You will need to consider the following for Day 1 and Day 2
+The ideal situation is to find a caterer who will take care of everything such as setting up the tables and distributing the meals.
+But if it is not possible to get a caterer, packed meals are sufficient.

+Be sure to have the following for the entire conference:
    - AM snacks
    - Lunch
    - PM Snacks